DeluxeAlonso/DLProgressHUD/README.md

 ## Appearance and presentation configuration

-There are two ways to configure the appearance and presentation of `DLAutoSlidePageViewController`:
+There are two ways to configure the appearance and presentation of `DLProgressHUD`:

 1) You can do it globally using the `DefaultHudConfiguration` class before instantiation.